iucau/iuca-network/Practice/Labs.md

    `EchoService`.
 Modify the server to accept multiple clients.
 Use the official
    Sockets tutorial from Oracle to do that.

+## Lab #3, Intro to Packet Tracer

+1. Download Packet Tracer, create a Cisco account, and log in.

+2. Create a simple network from two computers.
+Study the Packet Tracer UI.

 ### Documentation for Helpfull Unix Tools

     man ls